-This chocolate dream dessert has dairy free options so everyone can enjoy it.
-It’s amazing, creamy, and chocolate-y.
+These chocolate dreams can also be transformed into non dairy chocolate desserts so everyone can enjoy them.
+They’re amazing, creamy, and chocolate-y.
 What else could you want in a dessert?!

 Combined, they are used in a traditionally rich, yummy, chocolatey, cream-cheese dessert that anyone who is lactose intolerant would not get to eat, and that just doesn’t seem right–especially at the holidays!

 The traditional version has been a favorite dessert at our house for –well– decades!
 When I was given the challenge of making a regular dish into a similar dish that was dairy-free I wondered if transforming this dessert was possible.